 You can also use features in GeoRaster to load raster data, With GeoRaster, you have the following options:

 Use the GDAL based ETL tool for concurrent batch loading and exporting.
 This tool is described in GDAL-Based ETL Wizard for Concurrent Batch Loading and Exporting.

-Call the SDO_GEOR.importFrom procedure to load images into GeoRaster objects.
+In PL/SQL, call the SDO_GEOR.importFrom procedure to load images into GeoRaster objects.